silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/05_Extending/00_Modules.md

 SilverStripe will automatically include any PHP classes and templates from within your module when you next flush your cache.

-Creating a module is a good way to re-use abstract code and templates across multiple projects.
+Creating a module is a good way to re-use code and templates across multiple projects.
 SilverStripe already has certain modules included, for example the `cms` module and core functionality such as commenting and spam protection are also abstracted into modules allowing developers the freedom to choose what they want.